 Our Warranties, If we install the springs, our springs come with a 3 year parts and labor warranty, and a lifetime warranty on the spring, as long as you own the home.
 In simple terms.
 If we install a spring with a lifetime Warranty we will cover the spring replacement as long as you own the home, and you will only pay for labor when the spring breaks in the future.
 If the spring breaks earlier than three years, we cover the springs and the labor and you pay nothing.
 If you want to pay less for the spring and you do not care about a warranty, then we will give you a one year warranty on the spring.
 Because we are warranting most springs we want to put up the best springs and the correct size to ensure a long life for your springs.
 If you install the springs there is no warranty.

-Garage door spring pricing guidelines: For a door with a single 8 x 7 door with a single spring our prices are: Spring $99 and $105 for labor.
+Garage door spring pricing guidelines: For a door with a single 8 x 7 pan door with no insulation, a single spring our prices are: Springs $129 and $159 for labor.
 This is for a lifetime warranty spring.
 If you do not want the lifetime warranty then take $50 off the price of the spring.
 Add sales tax to the price of the spring, not the labor.
 Add a $10 fuel fee and that will be your number.
-If you have a double door which is heavier than a bigger spring is needed and the price goes to $169 for the larger lifetime spring and $119 for the labor.
+If you have a double non-insulated door which is heavier and larger, then a bigger spring is needed and the price goes to $199 for the larger lifetime spring and $189 for the labor.
 If you want only a 1 year warranty on your springs then take $50 off the spring price.
 Heavier doors may require two springs and two springs on a double steel door can really increase the life expectancy of your spring.
 This is difficult to explain but the larger and longer a spring is, the less extreme it bends to lift the door, the longer it will last.
 Two springs act the same as one long spring in this regard and therefore give you more cycles before they break.

 Also note, that a wood covered door might have four springs installed to lift the door.
 Heavy commercial doors may have a 6” diameter instead of the typical 2” diameter most residential doors use.
-This type of spring might cost more than $600 to replace all four springs.
+This type of spring might cost more than $800 to replace all four springs with a lifetime warranty.

 How often do garage door springs break?
 Garage door springs have many factors that affect their life cycle number.
 Here are some of the considerations.